Accessible version

 The first driver's licences

-The government of Quebec created the Ministère des Transports et des Communications, whose first mission concerned the skills and training of drivers and mechanics who, until then, had been free to get behind the wheel and disregard road signs and basic safety rules.
-Starting in 1955, prospective drivers had to pass a road test to obtain their driver's licence.
+The government of Québec created the Department of Transportation and Communication, whose first mission concerned the skills and training of drivers and mechanics who, until then, had been free to get behind the wheel and disregard road signs and basic safety rules.
+Starting in 1955, prospective drivers had to pass a driving test to obtain their driver's licence.
 Some recall that you had to be particularly negligent to fail the test.

 1976